10 Best Discount Running Shoes Reviewed

 Cushioning: Located below the foam surface around the midsole.
 It plays an important part in determining the durability of the running shoes.
 It can either be a liquid gel, grid or “wave plate”, this varies from brand to brand dependent on the manufacturers’ preference.

 Whether you run on the road or the trail, the stability your shoes provide is very important.
-That's why we've included on this list that offer you a good level of stability, to help prevent pain and repetitive use injuries.
-While some runners these days prefer a more minimalist style running shoe without a lot of added support and stability, most still like to have a shoe that offers them plenty of cushioning, support, and stability, and we've taken that into account while making our list.
+That's why we've included on this list that offers you a good level of stability, to help prevent pain and repetitive use injuries.
+While some runners these days prefer a more minimalist style running shoe without a lot of added support and stability most still like to have a shoe that offers them plenty of cushioning, support, and stability, and we've taken that into account while making our list.